pkarsy/NonVolatile/README.md

 ### Caveats
 Although eepromVar variables look and feel just like normal variables, perhaps too much, there are some things to keep in mind:
+- The location in EEPROM is determined at runtime.
+If the order of the declarations change, in the next upload, the values of eepromVar variables can change to different and unexpected values.
+For a solution see "guard variable"
 - **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).
 - **You must declare them as global variables.** The eeprom location is